 - Punch biopsy of a nodule

 - Throat culture to rule out a strep infection

 - Chest x-ray to rule out sarcoidosis or tuberculosis

 The underlying infection, drug, or disease should be identified and treated.

 Treatment may include:

-Symptoms usually go away within about 6 weeks, but may return.
+Symptoms most often go away within about 6 weeks, but may return.

 Updated by: Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
-Review provided by VeriMed Healthcare.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Review provided by VeriMed Healthcare Network.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.